-Lifelong's board of directors has designated \$560,000 of net assets without donor restriction for future operations as of December 31, 2021 and 2020.
+Lifelong's board of directors has designated \$569,439 and \$560,000, respectively, of net assets without donor restriction for future operations as of December 31, 2022 and 2021.

 Net Assets With Donor Restrictions - Net assets subject to donor- (or certain grantor-) imposed restrictions.
 Some donor-imposed restrictions are temporary in nature, such as those that will be met by the passage of time or other events specified by the donor.
 Other donor-imposed restrictions are perpetual in nature, where the donor stipulates that resources be maintained in perpetuity.
-Donor restricted net assets consisted of \$40,000 for the purchase of a van and \$125,000 for operational reserves as of December 31, 2021 and 2020, respectively.
+Net assets with donor restrictions are as follows as of December 31: